Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Add `cargo fuzz` coverage for SPIR-V block optimization to catch translation/rewriter panics.
 - [x] Expand e-graph rewrites with algebraic cancellations and emit simplified SPIR-V blocks (while preserving result ids and stability when no cost improvement occurs).
 - [x] Add criterion coverage for block-level arithmetic optimization.
-- [ ] Expand optimizer coverage with e-graph driven rewrites (egg) for algebraic simplifications beyond simple folds.
+- [ ] Expand optimizer coverage with e-graph driven rewrites (egg) for algebraic simplifications beyond simple folds. (constant-offset hoisting for add/add and add/sub landed; extend to distributivity/strength-reduction cases)
 - [x] Add hyperfine benchmarks alongside criterion for optimizer passes to mirror C++ tooling.
 - [ ] Wire the Rust optimizer into the CLI/FFI path behind a flag and start porting more C++ optimizer passes using e-graphs where beneficial.